mbari-media-management/mbari-media-management.github.io/MICROSERVICES.md

 ## Customizing Setup

-It's easy.
+It's easy to configure the services for your own database.
 The detailed docs will be _coming real soon ..._